 He is also a signatory to an April 2016 letter, led by Senators Coons and Graham, which expresses the bipartisan commitment in the Senate to provide Israel with the resources it needs to counter threats to its security.

 Countering Iranian Aggression

-Throughout his Senate tenure, Senator Casey has supported measures, including the imposition of tough sanctions, which brought the Iranian regime to the negotiating table.
+Throughout his Senate tenure, Senator Casey has supported measures, including the imposition of tough sanctions, which brought the Iranian regime to the table for negotiations that led to the Joint Comprehensive Plan of Action (JCPOA).
 Senator Casey is working to counter Iranian aggression and threats to Israel’s security, and he believes that we must ensure Iran never acquires a nuclear weapons capability.

-Senator Casey introduced S. 3125, the Stop Terrorist Operational Resources and Money (STORM) Act of 2016, which would levy penalties against countries that do not pull their weight in the fight against terrorism financing, including those that support Iranian-backed groups like Hezbollah and Hamas.
+Senator Casey introduced S. 358, the Stop Terrorist Operational Resources and Money (STORM) Act, which would levy penalties against countries that do not pull their weight in the fight against terrorism financing, including those that support Iranian-backed groups like Hezbollah and Hamas.

 Senator Casey was an original cosponsor of the Countering Iran’s Destabilizing Activities Act of 2017, which was enacted into law on August 2, 2017, as part of a larger package of legislation called the Countering America’s Adversaries Through Sanctions Act.
 He supported enactment of this legislation as an important step in combatting the Iranian regime’s dangerous non-nuclear behavior.
 This legislation requires the development of a strategy to counter Iranian threats, imposes additional ballistic missile and terrorism related sanctions and mandates that the President impose sanctions against those who contribute to Iran’s ballistic missile or weapons of mass destruction programs.